teusink/Home-Security-by-Pi/Well-known-TCP-UDP-Protocols-and-Port-numbers.md

 8881-65535

 ## UDP-block-list
-List of UDP port-numbers to block (on the LAN-Internet interface) when opening the services mentioned above, *except* the General Network Services.
+List of UDP port-numbers to block (on the LAN-Internet interface) when opening the services mentioned above.

 1-21
 23-24